Healthy Homes Assessment Awatoto

 Healthy Homes Assessment Services

-The areas covered in the Healthy Homes Standards are:
+The subjects covered in the Healthy Homes Standards are:

-Our company is completely independent assessors of rental properties and are completely certified to assess both Healthy Homes and Homefit.
+Our company is completely independent assessors of rental properties, and are completely qualified to assess each of Healthy Homes and Homefit.

 Call Now 0800 232 113